frangrit/frangrit.github.io/README.md

 frances@francesduncan.com
 Portland, OR

 👋 I’m a cross-disciplinary strategist and producer for internet projects.
+Currently at [Rumors](http://rumo.rs).

 **Good at 👍**
 - Getting shit done without being a jerk about it